jimdigriz/freeradius-oauth2-perl/README.md

  * updates user/group information in the background and does not delay authentications
      * by default this refresh occurs every 30 seconds (using the `ttl` configuration parameter in [`module`](module))
          * do not go below 30 in production, as delays in the cloud make lower values mostly pointless
-         * smallest value allowed is 10 seconds but going below the default should only be used if you are debugging the database replication code
+         * smallest value allowed is 10 but going below the default should only be used if you are debugging the database replication code
          * if you require 'instant' replication then [webhooks is the answer](https://github.com/jimdigriz/freeradius-oauth2-perl/issues/9)
  * [supports paging](https://docs.microsoft.com/en-us/graph/paging)
      * earlier versions of this code were limited to 999 user accounts